Drennan98/TeeTime/README.md

 - Django Summernote was used for the uploading of media files.

-- PostgreSQL from Code Institute. ![https://dbs.ci-dbs.net/]
+- PostgreSQL from Code Institute ![https://dbs.ci-dbs.net/].

 ## Planning